oneapi-src/level-zero-spec/scripts/core/PROG.md

 - An event intended to be signaled by the host, another command queue or another device after command list submission to a command queue may prevent subsequent forward progress within the command queue itself.
   + This can create create bubbles in the pipeline or deadlock situations if not correctly scheduled.
-- An application can use ::${x}EventQueryElapsedTime to calculate the time (in milliseconds) between two events signalled by the same device.

 Events are generic synchronization primitives that can be used across many different usage-models, includes those of fences and semaphores.
 However, this generality comes with some cost in efficiency.